httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority Field Value:
 : The priority update value in ASCII text, encoded using Structured Fields.

+The Prioritized Stream ID SHOULD be a value within the limit of concurrent active streams, which is determined by the SETTINGS_MAX_CONCURRENT_STREAMS paramater and streams in the "open" or "half-closed" state; see Section 5.1.2 of
-The Prioritized Stream ID SHOULD be a value within the stream concurrency window.
-A server SHOULD NOT treat a Prioritized Stream ID beyond this window as an error because it can buffer PRIORITY_UPDATE frames; see {{frame}}.
-However, servers can limit the amount of buffering beyond the limit imposed by the concurrency window.
-Therefore, sending PRIORITY_UPDATE frames for streams too far beyond the limit could result in them being in ignored and the application of default priority when the stream is eventually opened.
+{{RFC7540}}.
+A server SHOULD NOT treat a Prioritized Stream ID beyond this limit as an error because it can buffer PRIORITY_UPDATE frames; see {{frame}}.
+However, since servers can restrict the amount of buffering, PRIORITY_UPDATE frames for streams too far beyond the limit could be ignored, resulting in default priority values being used when the stream is eventually opened.

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.